Colour wheel theory of love: Pragma

 Pragma comes from the Ancient Greek term πρᾶγμα, meaning 'businesslike', from which terms like pragmatic are derived.

 Lee defines pragma as the most practical type of love, not necessarily derived out of true romantic love.
 Rather, pragma is a convenient type of love.

 Pragmatic lovers have a notion of being of service which they perceive to be rational and realistic.
 While they may be sincere about being useful themselves it also translates to having expectations of a partner and of the relationship.
 They tend to select and reject partners based on what they perceive as desirable, compatible traits.
 Pragmatic lovers want to find value in their partners, and ultimately want to work with their partners to reach a common goal.
 The practicality and realism of pragmatic love often contribute to the longevity of the relationship, as long as common goals and values remain shared for the duration.
 Excessive thinking along these lines causes a relationship to be seen for its utility or as a trade or exchange.
 The attitude of a pragmatic relationship can become disdainful and toxic if one partner sees the other as a burden.
 The emphasis within pragmatic relationships is on earning, affordability, child care, and/or home service.
 Pragmatic love as a form of cooperation or symbiosis should not be considered negative.
 In a collectivist culture where arranged marriage is practiced, pragmatic love is very common (Chaudhuri, 2004).
 Values are likely to be shared by a couple in developing countries, where survival and the building of wealth are often prioritized over other pursuits.

-Examples of Pragma can be found in books, movies, and TV including Ordinary People, Pride and Prejudice (Charlotte), Little Women (Amy March and Fred Vaughn) and House of Cards (Frank and Claire Underwood).
-Political marriages are also considered to be examples of pragmatic love.